willp240/antinullh/HOWTO.md

 <h2>Submitting Batch Jobs</h2>

-<h3>Full fits</h3>
+<h3>Individual Jobs</h3>

-For running full fits, it’s advisable to run multiple fits at once in parallel as you probably want around 1 million steps.
 Every batch system will be different, but for submitting to a Condor based queue system there is a script, `util/submitCondor.py`, based on one for submitting RAT jobs originally from Josie (I think).
+You can use this for any exectuable.
+For running full MCMC fits, it’s advisable to run multiple identical fits at once in parallel as you probably want around 1 million steps.

 You can submit N jobs with: